Facilitating a Better Life For Veterans Through Canine Companionship and Service

 There is no charge for the service dog as described above.
 There are six steps in the application process:

-- Step five: Online training course and hands-on training camp.
+• Step five: Online training course and hands-on training camp.
 After you are matched with a dog, you will receive a link to an online training course.
-Once that is completed, we will schedule a hands-on, five-day training camp for you at our Veteran/Canine Training facility in Lenoir City, TN.
+Once that is completed, we will schedule a hands-on, ten-day training camp for you at our Veteran/Canine Training facility in Lenoir City, TN.

 SMSD reserves the right to decline any application at any time during the application and placement process.